 - Unihertz Tank 2: A massive battery, integrated flashlight, and super rugged construction make this one of the best adventure options.
 But what really makes it stand out is the integrated projector!

 - Ulefone Armor 24: Are you looking for something a bit more capable and cool-looking?
 Here’s a great option, and it also has a pretty large battery.

 - Cat S22 Flip: Those looking for a rugged Android device with a unique design will love this one.
 It’s a flip phone!

 - Motorola ThinkPhone: This is your best bet if you want true performance on a rugged device.

-Nokia‘s brick may have been the original rugged phone, but the XR20 brings the OEM into the modern era as one of the best rugged phones.
-The XR20 is one of the most stylish options, with slimmer bezels and an eye-catching blue finish.
-It comes in two configurations — one with 4GB of RAM and 64GB of storage for Europe, and another with 6GB of RAM and 128GB of storage for the US and UK.
+Nokia’s brick may have been the original rugged phone, but the XR21 brings the OEM into the modern era as one of the best rugged phones.
+The XR21 is one of the most stylish options on this list, with slimmer bezels and an eye-catching design that won’t look out of place anywhere.

 - Appealing, yet durable design